Infostrux-Solutions/snowflake-snowpro-core-study-notes/StorageAndDataProtection/DataStorageLayer.md

 * Snowflake attempts to preserve natural data co-location
   * Since data is organized in micro-partitions on load, some natural data clustering and optimization occurs
 * Table records are contained entirely within a micro-partition, they cannot span multiple partitions

+### Query Pruning ###
+The metadata stored in the Cloud Services Layer allows Snowflake to minimize the data it needs to load from the storage layer in order to resolve a query.
+Snowflake performs two types of pruning:
+* micro-partition pruning - reading only the micro-partition files needed to resolve a query
+* column pruning - only reading the columns that we need from each micro-partition

+The Cloud Services Layer metadata also allows the processing of certain queries (e.g, MIN, MAX) at the Cloud Services Layer without engaging the compute or storage layers.
+The metadata tracked is:

+* At the table level:
+  * row count
+  * table size (in bytes)
+  * micro-partition references and table versions
+* At the Micro-Partition level:
+  * MIN/MAX (range of values) in each column
+    * this allows micro-partition pruning during query optimization
+  * number of distinct values
+  * NULL count

 ## Data Storage Billing ##
 * Customers are billed for actual (compressed) storage used based on the daily average, billed per Terabyte per month